 - Understand (and then teach) the ‘Why’ – Behind every process is a purpose.
 So, if you’re committed to growing with a company, it’s critical to understand the purpose and share it with others.
 Taking the mentoring process one step further to share the ‘why’ helps empower others and establish yourself as the go-to contact and leader.

-- Strengthen the Team Around you – It’s not enough to simply excel in your area of work.
-By showing that you have the capacity, empathy and skillset to help others around you is the sign of a leader.
+- Strengthen the Team Around You – It’s not enough to simply excel in your area of work.
+By showing that you have the capacity, empathy, and skillset to help others around you is a sign of a leader.
 Making time to train others on the right processes, answer questions or assemble a team to tackle projects ahead of being asked to, will help your team succeed and show that you are a team player.

 - Remain Consistent and be Reliable – Consistency and reliability are two very underrated qualities.
 When a team member’s work ethic and positive attitude are consistently present each day they come to work, it makes them reliable.
 And when you’re reliable, you’re trusted to tackle high-profile projects and viewed as a leader among your peers and supervisors.